bumble-tech/appyx/documentation/index.md

 - **Use any animation for transitions** – Anything you can represent with Compose `Modifiers`

-## A different paradigm with superpowers
+## Model-driven navigation – a different paradigm with superpowers

 Using Appyx you gain navigation superpowers in addition to screen-to-screen navigation:

 - **Break down screen boundaries** – Using Routing sources you can navigate inside the screen as well as between them
 - **Make your navigation composable** – Navigate whole scopes of your application

-Routing sources are versatile tools you can use for screen-to-screen as well as in-screen navigation: back stacks, card stacks, view pagers are just the beginning:
+Using a model-driven approach, navigation states are yours to define – Appyx makes it happen with any animation you can represent using Compose `Modifiers`.
+Back stacks, card stacks, view pagers are just the beginning:

 <img src="https://i.imgur.com/8gy3Ghb.gif" width="150"> <img src="https://i.imgur.com/Kj0P85H.gif" width="150"> <img src="https://i.imgur.com/N8rEPrJ.gif" width="150"> <img src="https://i.imgur.com/esLXh61.gif" width="150">